-B. SOCIAL General
+B. SOCIAL

+General

-During the year ended 31 March 2021, all the employees were employed in accordance with Hong Kong labour laws and the Group strictly complies with the all applicable laws and regulations such as the Mandatory Provident Fund Schemes Ordinance (Chapter 485 of the Laws of Hong Kong), the Employment Ordinance (Chapter 57 of the Laws of Hong Kong), the Minimum Wage Ordinance (Chapter 608 of the Laws of Hong Kong), the Employees' Compensation Ordinance (Chapter 282 of the Laws of Hong Kong), the Sex Discrimination Ordinance (Chapter 480 of the Laws of Hong Kong), the Race Discrimination Ordinance (Chapter 602 of the Laws of Hong Kong), the Disability Discrimination Ordinance (Chapter 487 of the Laws of Hong Kong) and the Family Status Discrimination Ordinance (Chapter 527 of the Laws of Hong Kong).
+During the year ended 31 March 2021, all the employees were employed in accordance with Hong Kong labour laws and the Group strictly complies with the all applicable laws and regulations such as the Mandatory Provident Fund Schemes Ordinance (Chapter 485 of the Laws of Hong Kong), the Employment Ordinance (Chapter 57 of the Laws of Hong Kong), the Minimum Wage Ordinance (Chapter 608 of the Laws of Hong Kong), the Employees' Compensation Ordinance (Chapter 282 of the Laws of Hong Kong), the Sex Discrimination Ordinance (Chapter 480 of the Laws of Hong Kong), the Sex Discrimination Ordinance (Chapter 480 of the Laws of Hong Kong), the Bace Discrimination Ordinance (Chapter 602 of the Laws of Hong Kong), the Disability Discrimination Ordinance (Chapter 487 of the Laws of Hong Kong) and the Family Status Discrimination Ordinance (Chapter 527 of the Laws of Hong Kong).
 During the year ended 31 March 2021, the Board was not aware of any non-compliance with relevant standards, rules and regulations that have a significant impact on the Group.